A guide to researching the history of Victoria's foundation and early settlement based on published and digitised sources.

-Further information on the Melbourne Advertiser can be found on the State Library's ergo website - Melbourne's first newspaper
+Further information on the Melbourne advertiser can be found on the State Library's Ergo website - Melbourne's first newspaper

-The various collections that together make up the Port Phillip papers are a major strength of the State Library of Victoria's collections.
+The various collections that together make up the Port Phillip papers are a major strength of the State Library Victoria's collections.
 They include "foundation" documents relating to early European settlement in Victoria.
 Many of the items in these collections are now digitised, including: